THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 Posted in Divorce on September 8, 2019

-Dividing assets during a divorce is often one of the most complicated aspects of a split.
+Dividing assets during a divorce case in Colorado is often one of the most complicated aspects of a split.
 Assets can include not only physical property such as a home or vehicle but also financial assets such as bank accounts, retirement savings, stocks, bonds and paid vacation time.
-During a divorce case in Colorado, the courts require both spouses to disclose their accrued paid leave on the Sworn Financial Statement Form.
+During a divorce, the courts require both spouses to disclose their accrued paid leave on the Sworn Financial Statement Form.
 Vacation, sick and personal leave could be a substantial asset one or both parties own.
 This could change the division of assets during a divorce case.

 Vacation and Sick Time as an Asset